diagnal/engage-js-sdk/README.md

 | `userId` (Optional)       | String                  | The unique ID for the user.
 | `traits` (Optional)       | Object                  | A dictionary of traits you know about the user, like their email or name.

-By default, traits are cached in the browser’s local storage and attached to each subsequent identify call.
-For example, you might do that when someone signs up for a newsletter but hasn’t yet created an account on your site:
+By default, traits are cached in the browser’s local storage and added to each subsequent identify call.

 Example identify with hard-coded information:
 ```javascript